-Loebner Prize 2014 @ Bletchley Park
+Loebner Prize @ Bletchley Park

 The Loebner Prize is the oldest Turing Test contest, started in 1991 by Hugh Loebner and the Cambridge Centre for Behavioural studies.
 Since then, a number of institutions across the globe have hosted the competition including recently, the Universities of Reading, Exeter and Ulster.
-In 2014, the contest will be run under the aegis of the AISB, the world’s first AI society (founded 1964) at Bletchley Park where Alan Turing worked as a code-breaker during World War 2.
+From 2014, the contest will be run under the aegis of the AISB, the world’s first AI society (founded 1964) at Bletchley Park where Alan Turing worked as a code-breaker during World War 2.

-The 2014 contest will run in a similar way to those in previous years.
+The 2015 contest was run in a similar way to those in previous years.
 The contest consists of 4 rounds where in each round, the 4 judges will each interact with two entities using a computer terminal.
 One of these entities will be a human ‘confederate’ and the other an AI system.
 After 25 minutes of questioning the judge must decide entity is the human and which is the AI.
 If a system can fool half the judges that it is human under these conditions, a Silver Medal and $25,000 will be awarded to the creator of that AI system.
 In the event that this doesn't happen, prizes will be awarded to the creators of the AI system as follows in accordance with judges’ ranked scores:

 1st place - a bronze medal and $4000